-The proportion of performance rights that vest will depend on the Macquarie Telecom Group's performance over the relevant periods.
+The proportion of performance rights that vest will depend on Macquarie Technology Group's performance over the relevant period.
 The Board has chosen an absolute TSR measure.

 The Board has set challenging targets which vary year to year.

 NPS is the net promoter score determined by the Board.